 - Standard Contractual Clauses

 They’re established between the data exporter and the data importer, i.e. the data processor and the data controller.
 These clauses can include the obligations of these two entities, a third-party beneficiary clause, liability, a clause about cooperation with supervisory authorities.

 There may be an Appendix to the Standard Contractual Clauses, where you can find definitions of different terms used in the contract, such as data importer, data exporter, special categories of data, etc.

-When do you need a Data Processing Agreement?
+When is a Data Processing Agreement required?

 Every time you want to transfer a specific set of data to a third-party entity for the purpose of being processed, you need to draft and sign a DPA with the company you’re collaborating with.
 This agreement protects you in case of a data security breach.